keanulim123/opa-template/data/readme.md

-# This folder contains all of the data used for "Insert Name Here" OPA Analysis.
+# This folder contains all of the data used for **Insert Name Here** OPA Analysis.

 ## Original Data
-These are the original data files for "insert name here" OPA Analysis
+These are the original data files for **insert name here** OPA Analysis

 1. _example.csv_ : Original data from ... in csv format